Florence in high season – mad, bad and dangerous for you?

 Sunday Morning Church crawl

+Yes, I missed out the Duomo on purpose!
 I walked very slowly back across the river.
 I don’t know how many kilometres I walked on that day, but my decent walking shoes seemed not so decent anymore (I wished I had my worn old trainers!) and I was well blistered and sun-burnt.
-I walked very slowly, but still, it was pretty painful!
+So I walked very slowly, but still, it was pretty painful!
 Although it was the brightest, hottest time of the day, it was heaving to the point it was no longer fun!

 The Chiesa di Orsanmichele, originally a granary, and providing respite from the sun, was nearly empty – despite being in the thick of the tourist route.
 Another ice cream, and I was ready to tackle Santa Croce.
 I nearly got to the point where touristing stopped being fun – despite having drunk three litres of water already, I was incredibly hot, thirsty, and in pain, but only had four more hours before catching my train to Pisa Airport.